-SCHS & COMMUNITY AWARDS
+SCHS & COMMUNITY VETERAN'S DAY AWARDS CEREMONY

 2018 Sioux Center High School Veteran's Day Awards & Recognitions

-* 2018 Quilt of Valor Award Winner: Ed Scholten
+2018 Quilt of Valor Award Winner: Ed Scholten

 Presented by the Sioux Center American Legion Auxiliary